PhilipCastiglione/sketchup/README.md

 ```
 pipenv run python scripts/train_model.py 100
 ```

+If the data was augmented with the `--all-labels` flag, it will need to be passed here as well.

 TensorFlow will train from the last checkpoint (if available) up to the specified step.
 Numerous files will be created in `./models/model/`, the key ones are: